 As required by section 373.199(2), F.S., a District five-year work plan identifies and includes projects that further the goals of the Florida Forever Act (section 259.105, F.S.).
-These include priorities identified in approved surface water improvement and management (SWIM) plans, land acquisition lists and plans, stormwater management and water resource development projects, springs and water body restoration projects, and other eligible activities that would assist in meeting the goals of Florida Forever.
+These include priorities identified in approved surface water improvement and management (SWIM) plans, Save Our Rivers land acquisition lists, stormwater management and water resource development projects, springs and water body restoration projects, and other eligible activities that would assist in meeting the goals of Florida Forever.

-From 2003 to 2008, the District provided grant funding to local governments for capital improvements that helped implement SWIM projects, water resource development projects, and projects included within stormwater master plans.
+From 2003 to 2008, the District provided grant funding to local governments for capital improvements that help implement SWIM projects, water resource development projects, and projects included within stormwater master plans.
 The program awarded more than \$23 million for 55 stormwater retrofit, restoration, and reuse projects.
-These grants leveraged significant additional funding with more than \$52 million in local and other match funding allocated to the approved projects.
+These grants leveraged significant additional funding, with more than \$52 million in local and other match funding allocated to the approved projects.

-Significant appropriations of Florida Forever funds have not been made since FY 2008-2009.
-No new projects were undertaken in FY 2015-2016.
-The table below lists conceptual projects considered eligible for Florida Forever capital improvement funding.
+No significant appropriations of Florida Forever funds have been made since FY 2008-2009.
+No new projects were undertaken in FY 2016-2017.
+Table 6.4 lists conceptual projects considered eligible for Florida Forever capital improvement funding.